wilsonliaows/docs/connectors/redshift/updated-row-trigger.md

     <tr>
       <td><a href="#unique-key">Unique key</a></td>
       <td>
         Select a unique key column to uniquely identify rows.
-This list of columns are generated from custom SQL provided.
+This list of columns is generated from custom SQL provided.
       </td>
     </tr>
     <tr>
       <td><a href="#sort-column">Sort column</a></td>
       <td>
         Select a column to identify updated rows.
+This list of columns is generated from custom SQL provided.
       </td>
     </tr>
     <tr>